sQVe/sort.nvim/README.md

 # 🔠 sort.nvim

-**Sort** is a sorting plugin for [Neovim](https://neovim.io) which provides a simple command that mimics `:sort` and supports both line-wise and delimiter sorting. **Sort** intelligently picks a sorting strategy, by using a configurable priority list, which minimizes manual input and should cover most sorting cases by simply running `:Sort` on a range.
+**Sort** is a sorting plugin for [Neovim](https://neovim.io) that provides a simple command to mimic `:sort` and supports both line-wise and delimiter sorting.
+This plugin intelligently selects a sorting strategy by using a configurable priority list, minimizing manual input and covering most sorting cases with just the `:Sort` command on a range.

 ## ❓ Why

-- Delimiter sorting.
+- Supports delimiter sorting.
-- Picks sorting strategy intelligently, by using a configurable priority list.
+- Intelligently selects a sorting strategy using a configurable priority list.
-- Minimize manual input.
+- Minimizes manual input required from the user.
 - Efficient and lightweight.
-- Utilize and mimic builtin `:sort` when possible.
+- Mimics the functionality of Neovim's built-in `:sort` command where possible.
-- Silence the nitpicker within you.
+- Helps to satisfy the perfectionist in you by ensuring your text is neatly sorted.

 ## 📦 Installation